The tower and Ucanha bridge is a unique jewel of the National Heritage.

 Father Fernando was elected abbot in 1453 and exercised his mandate uninterrupted until 1474.
 By order of this abbot was erected in 1472 a hospital near the bridge, to aid the poor and travelers.

 Were the Cistercian monks who benefited from the bridge Ucanha, converted to an appreciable source of income for the toll charges that would be charged The bridge marked the entrance of the monastic Salzedas monastery Couto and served as a deposit of the toll payment that the travelers here delivered to transpose.

-As already said the river marks the entrance of the old Couto Salzedas Monastery (*), which are still retained within their limits the unusual, ruins of the Old Abbey Salzedas, these unique case in Portugal, because they only have the base of the construction of the Romanesque church, being abandoned his building unusual way.
+As already said the river marks the entrance of the old Couto Salzedas Monastery (*), which are still retained within their limits the unusual, ruins of the Old Abbey Salzedas, this case is unusual in Portugal, because they only have the base of the construction of the Romanesque church, It is abandoned by its construction unknown reason.

-In the municipality of Tarouca, there are several old bridges that were built when the Cistercian monks settled in S. João de Tarouca and Salzedas, as the beautiful bridge Little Village (*), the very old bridge that is right in front of the old town of S. João de Tarouca and linking around the monastery to the village, another still highlighted is to Mondim da Beira.
+In the municipality of Tarouca, there are several old bridges that were built when the Cistercian monks settled in São João de Tarouca and Salzedas, as the beautiful bridge Little Village (*), very old bridge that is right in front of the old town of S. João de Tarouca and linking around the monastery to the village.
+Another still highlighted is to Mondim da Beira.
 That is the proposal of a beautiful landscaped historic route- the medieval bridges of the river Varosa.

-According to José Leite de Vasconcelos, the most illustrious son of Ucanha the construction of its bridge is due to the following reasons:
+According to José Leite de Vasconcelos, the illustrious son of Ucanha, the building of a bridge due to the following reasons:

 1-defensive, now that protected the entrance to the monastic couto;